 Completing Degree requirements in:

 All accounts must be paid in full, with no current or pending disciplinary actions and/or other necessities associated with commencement.
 A $25 nonrefundable degree application fee must accompany the application for the degree.
 The fee applies only to the term marked on the application and is not transferable to another term.
-Caps and gowns are purchased from the NCTA bookstore.
+Caps and gowns are purchased from The Welcome Center.

 If a student repeats a course in an effort to improve his/her level of competency, both grades will appear on the transcript, but only the grade received the second time is used in calculation of the accumulative GPA.
 This does not apply to courses with grades of a C (2.0) or above.

 The maximum credit hour load a student can take per semester is 18 hours with a maximum credit hour overload of 21 with permission from their advisor.